Guillaumecoi/Markdown-Use-Case-Manager/README.md

 Works great for solo developers, small teams, or any project where you want documentation that travels with your code.

-## Features
+## Key Features

-- **Interactive CLI Mode** - Beautiful terminal interface with arrow key navigation and guided workflows
-- **Script-Friendly** - Perfect for automation with all commands available in both modes
-- **Automatic ID Generation** - Organize use cases by categories with automatic ID generation
-- **Progress Tracking** - Track progress from planning to deployment
+### Modular Template System
+- **Dynamic methodology templates** - Choose between Developer, Tester, Business, and Feature-focused approaches
-- **Documentation Generation** - Generate consistent documentation and test scaffolding
+- **Language-specific test generation** - Python, Rust, and JavaScript support with customizable test templates
-- **Intelligent Naming** - Prevent conflicts with intelligent naming
-- **Flexible Export** - Export to any markdown-compatible format
-- **Test Generation** - Support automatic test generation
-- **Custom Templates** - Customizable generation templates
+- **Fully customizable templates** - Modify Handlebars templates to match your team's needs
-- **Flexible Configuration** - Flexible configuration
+- **Mix and match** - Different methodologies for different use case categories

+### Dual Storage Backends

+**TOML (Default)**
+- Human-readable source of truth that lives in your repository
+- View and edit directly in GitHub/GitLab without special tools
+- Perfect for code review and version control
+- Ideal for small to medium projects (< 100 use cases)
+- Manual editing friendly

+**SQLite**
+- High-performance database for large projects (100+ use cases)
+- Complex queries and relationship tracking
+- Transaction support for data integrity
+- CLI-driven workflow (not manually editable)
+- Not easily viewable on GitHub/GitLab web interface

+### Flexible Workflow
+- **Interactive mode** - Guided workflows with smart suggestions and auto-completion
+- **Script mode** - Automation-friendly for CI/CD pipelines
+- **Both modes available** - Choose based on your context

+### Professional Documentation
-- **Extended Metadata** - Comprehensive metadata including personas, prerequisites, business value, acceptance criteria, and more
+- **Extended metadata** - Personas, prerequisites, business value, acceptance criteria
-- **Interactive CLI** - User-friendly interactive mode with guided workflows
-- **Use Case Dependencies** - Reference and link related use cases for traceability
+- **Use case dependencies** - Reference and link related use cases
-- **Multiple Storage Backends** - Choose between TOML files or SQLite database for use case storage
+- **Status tracking** - Progress from planning to deployment with automatic rollup
+- **Markdown export** - Works with any static site generator or documentation platform

 ## Getting Started